mem48/geocompr/main.md

 small_countries = world[sel_area, ]
 ```

-Note that we created the intermediary `sel_object` to illustrate the process and demonstrate that only 7 countries are 'small' by this definition.
+Note that we created the intermediary `sel_object`, a logical vector, for illustration purposes, and to show that only seven countries match our query.
 A more concise command, that omits the intermediary object, generates the same result: